 So, in short, you can pretty much find a good plant-based meal anywhere except for pizza places and greasy diners.
 (Yeah I know, mourn those and move on, they never made you feel good anyway.)

-Just start by asking the server what their vegetarian and vegan options are, if they don’t have them marked on their menu (which is very common here in Portland).
+Just start by asking the server what their vegetarian and vegan options are, if they don’t have them marked on their menu (which is becoming more and more common).
 Almost always, if a place doesn’t advertise anything explicitly as vegan, they are willing to modify something to meet your needs.
 In this day and age of dietary restrictions, it doesn’t phase chefs or servers at all.
 It’s their job to make you the food that you want.
 Don’t waste any energy feeling bad about making them “go to any trouble.”
 That’s literally their job.
-That’s what you are paying for when you buy food.
+That’s what you are paying for when you buy a restaurant meal.
 Some of our favorite places to eat don’t advertise explicitly to plant-based eaters, but they have some kind of secret vegan dish that they make special for us that we keep coming back for.

 Don’t be afraid to ask servers for their recommendations.
 Eating out can be great “research” – a great way to introduce yourself to new flavor profiles before learning to cook with them.